 1. STAY UP TO DATE: To make sure you have the most updated information, stay tuned to the Centers for Disease Control and Prevention (CDC) site, which also offers an infectious disease outbreak response plan for businesses.
 If your business also has an international presence with employees outside of the US, refer to the World Health Organization (WHO) site.

 2. UPDATE YOUR BUSINESS PLAN: Amend your plan to deal with disruptions to your business operations.
 Pay particular attention to your cash flow during this period.
 Be ready to implement new strategies to safeguard your employees, customers, and business partners as best you can, whether exploring alternative suppliers, making changes to production, or considering digital over in-person meetings.
 Update customers of any contingency plans you have in place, or if there will be issues or delays in your products or services.

-Additionally, the federal government has given indications that it plans to take measures to support local businesses.
+Additionally, the federal government has given indications that it plans to take measures to support small businesses.
 Check the SBA site for updates and more information.
 Here, you can also find details on the SBA's Economic Injury Disaster Loans programs, which are made available to eligible states.